Give us a call at 489-0900 if you would like to have any of our animals visit your group or school.

 The Box turtle received its name because it can close completely in its shell.
 Box turtles are the only terrestrial turtles in the United States.
 They are usually found near wooded areas, but are frequently found crossing streets due to habitat loss and fragmentation.
 Their population is in decline, but we have a healthy population at Leigh Farm Park.
 To see more about our conservation efforts at PWC, go here.

-Sheldon and Shelly were both rescues from a group of 100 turtles that were surrendered.
-All the turtles had been living together for about 20+ years.
-Eastern box turtles are omnivores.
-They currently cohabit with our chickens and are doing very well.
+Sheldon was a rescue from a group of 100 turtles that were surrendered.
+All the turtles had been living indoors together for about 20+ years.
+They currently cohabit with our chickens in the warm months and are doing very well.

 Gone, but not forgotten:

 |Jess passed away on 3/6/13, from unknown causes.
 She was such a great educational bird.
 She was a natural in raptor training and from the very first day knew how to stand on a trainer’s glove.
 She will be missed by all those that knew her.
 Her favorite pastime was falling asleep in her travel crate!Jess (Megascops asio, grey-phase eastern screech owl) was found in January 2012 in a dog house.
 She was admitted to the Wildlife Center of Virginia where she was believed to have been attacked by a wild animal.
 She had muscle bruising and atrophy and feather damage to her right wing and an open-wound on her right pectoral muscle.
 Due to her injuries she is unable to fly and was deemed unreleasable.
 Piedmont Wildlife Center obtained her as a second screech owl and she has proven herself to be a wonderful addition to our educational animal program.|